www-codeblock-io/Sovereign/README.md

 # Install Sparrow wallet
 [Official Website](https://sparrowwallet.com/)

-Sparrow is open sourced and has exellent wallet encryption, it keeps the wallet open for as limited time as possible, this is a good security feature, you can also save this encrypted wallet file to a seperate location (external flash drive) for further plausible deniability.
+Sparrow is an open-source Bitcpin wallet with exellent encryption, it keeps the wallet open for as limited time as possible, this is a good security feature, you can also save this encrypted wallet file to a seperate location (external flash drive) for further plausible deniability.

 1. Verify your CPU architecture.
 Run:
    ```bash copy